 - 3 tablespoons extra virgin olive oil

-- In a large mixing bowl, toss all the vegetables with olive oil, garlic and salt.
-Season generously with pepper.
+- In a large mixing bowl, toss all the vegetables with olive oil, garlic, herbs, salt and pepper.

-- Divide the vegetables evenly between the two pans, spreading them out into one even layer with space in between each piece to avoid steaming.
+- Divide the vegetables evenly between the two pans (or two cast iron skillets), spreading them out into one even layer with space in between each piece to avoid steaming.

-- Roast the vegetables uncovered until tender and golden brown, stirring once half way through, about 45 minutes.
+- Roast the vegetables on the middle rack of your oven (uncovered) until tender and golden brown, stirring once half way through, about 45 minutes.

-- Top with fresh herbs for garnish.
-Serve warm.
+- Top with more fresh herbs for garnish.
+Serve hot.

 *Some very large parsnips have a pithy core, which should be trimmed before cooking.